TomoriNow/flutter-midoku-final/README.md

 Admin - The Admin is capable of accepting or rejecting tag (such as adding tags) and book (such as adding books to the catalog) requests.
 However, the admin is not capable of adding more admins into the web application.

-User - The User is able to add books to their own list (which can be from the catalog or they can add all of the details of the book that they have read themselves), share their lists to other users, as well as add reviews and edit the last-read attribute to books in their list.
-They can also submit possible book tags or books for the catalog that the admins can accept or deny before adding them to the web application for other users to see publicly.
+User - The User is able to add books to their own list (which can be from the catalog or they can add all of the details of the book that they have read themselves (via the custom entry form)), view other user's collections, as well as edit and delete their own entries.
+They can also set their own favourite book.
+Users can also submit possible book tags or books for the catalog that the admins can accept or reject which if accepted will add that tag or book to the web application's catalog for other users to see on the catalog page.

 ### Integration flow with the web service to connect to the web application created during the Midterm Project.
 __________________
 We will be utilising the Provider and the pbp_django_auth packages to facilitate transfer of data between our flutter app(Final Project) with our Django project(Midterm Project).
-Specifically, we will use the CookieRequest.get method to fetch data from our Django database, the CookieRequest.post method for registration or to save instances of BookEntries, TagPosts, BookPosts, etc. to our Django database and the CookieRequest.login method for authentication (such as logging in and saving the current user)
+Specifically, we will use the CookieRequest.get method to fetch data from our Django database, the CookieRequest.post method for registration or to save instances of BookEntries, TagPosts, BookPosts, etc. to our Django database and the CookieRequest.login method for authentication (such as logging in and saving the current user).
+The Midterm project has been deployed using python anywhere, thus we can make requests to our midterm project from our flutter app using the url https://galihsopod.pythonanywhere.com/

 ### Link to the report documents/sheets.